Vera C. Rubin Observatory

 Related media on Commons

 The Rubin Observatory will house the Simonyi Survey Telescope,[14] a wide-field reflecting telescope with an 8.4-meter primary mirror[9][10] that will photograph the entire available sky every few nights.[15]
 The telescope uses a novel three-mirror design, a variant of three-mirror anastigmat, which allows a compact telescope to deliver sharp images over a very wide 3.5-degree diameter field of view.
-Images will be recorded by a 3.2-gigapixel CCD imaging camera, the largest digital camera ever constructed.[16]
+Images will be recorded by a 3.2-gigapixel charge coupled device imaging (CCD) camera, the largest digital camera ever constructed.[16]

 Site construction began on 14 April 2015 with the ceremonial laying of the first stone.[20][21]
 First light for the engineering camera is expected in August 2024,[22] while system first light is expected in January 2025 and full survey operations are aimed to begin in August 2025, due to COVID-related schedule delays.[23]
 LSST data is scheduled to become fully public after two years.[24]

-In June 2019, the renaming of the Large Synoptic Survey Telescope (LSST) to the Vera C. Rubin Observatory was initiated by Representative Eddie Bernice Johnson and Jenniffer González-Colón.[24]
-The renaming was enacted into law on December 20, 2019,[25] and announced at the 2020 American Astronomical Society winter meeting.[12]
+In June 2019, the renaming of the observatory from the Large Synoptic Survey Telescope (LSST) to the Vera C. Rubin Observatory was initiated by United States Representative Eddie Bernice Johnson and Jenniffer González-Colón.[25]
+The renaming was enacted into United States law on December 20, 2019,[26] and announced at the 2020 American Astronomical Society winter meeting.[12]
 The observatory is named after Vera C. Rubin.
-The name honors Rubin and her colleagues' legacy to probe the nature of dark matter by mapping and cataloging billions of galaxies through space and time.[24]
+The name honors Rubin and her colleagues' legacy to probe the nature of dark matter by mapping and cataloging billions of galaxies through space and time.[25]

-The telescope will be named the Simonyi Survey Telescope, to acknowledge the private donors Charles and Lisa Simonyi.[26]
+The telescope itself is named the Simonyi Survey Telescope, after private donors Charles and Lisa Simonyi.[27]

 The L1 lens for the LSST, 2018